paragrt/SelfDrivingCARND/VehicleDetect/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 I tried using smaller windows but it started taking too long and not much improvement in quality...so gave up on that angle.

 To compare if my classifier was as good as the one that the lessons were unpickling, I copied over test_image7 from Search and Classify lesson.
 I suspect that the teschers classifier is better trained over a larger (more varied) data set such as the 1GB and 3GB additional data.
-However, the increemental improvement was not enough to warrant taking up that much resources(space/time) for this project.
-I am sure if I had to sit in that csr however, I would do the extra bit:) coz its a once and done thing....so well worth it in a production scenafio.
+However, the incremental improvement was not enough to warrant taking up that much resources(space/time) for this project. <b>I am sure if I had to sit in that car however, I would do the extra bit:) coz its a once and done thing....so well worth it in a production scenario.</b>

 The detected window markings(left column) and then the heat-map resultant windows to keep (right column) are shown inline in the notebook
 I made sure I did a decent job on that and the test video before moving to the pipeline.